 This is a measurement of how well a business could meet its short-term financial obligations if sales suddenly stopped.
 The purpose of this calculation is to determine how easily a company could be liquidated and helps financial institutions determine creditworthiness.
 The easier it is to liquidate, the less risk to the bank or financial institution.
 Retail stores may have very low acid-test ratios without necessarily being in danger.
-For instance, for the fiscal year ending January 2017, Wal-Mart Stores Inc.'s acid-test ratio was 0.22, while Target Corp.'s was 0.29, equating to ratios of 0.86 and 0.94, respectively.
+For instance, for the fiscal year ending January 2017, Walmart Inc.'s acid-test ratio was 0.22, while Target Corp.'s was 0.29, equating to ratios of 0.86 and 0.94, respectively.

 Acid-Test Ratio = Current Assets - Inventory ÷ Current Liabilities

 This can be figured by taking an item price and subtracting discounts, plus freight and taxes.
 The average is found by adding the beginning cost inventory for each month plus the ending cost inventory for the last month in the period.
 If calculating for a season, divide by 7.
 If calculating for a year, divide by 13.
-Here's a cost example: if a clothing retailer has an average inventory of $100,000 and the cost of goods sold is $200,000, then you would divide $200,000 by $100,000 to give you a ratio of 2:1, which can be expressed simply as 2.
+Here's a cost example: If a clothing retailer has an average inventory of $100,000 and the cost of goods sold is $200,000, then you would divide $200,000 by $100,000 to give you a ratio of 2:1, which can be expressed simply as 2.

 Average Inventory (Month) = (Beginning of Month Inventory + End of Month Inventory) ÷ 2